mpanunto/WildCAD_Alert_System/README.md

 # WildCAD Alert System
-Email alerts for new smoke checks and wildfires, pulled from WildCAD
+Email alerts for new smoke checks and wildfires, pulled from WildCAD.
+Below are the steps to follow to get things working.

+1. [Download this repository](https://github.com/mpanunto/WildCAD_Alert_System/archive/refs/heads/main.zip) and extract the files to a directory of choice

 </br>
 </br>

-1. Customize your "WildCAD_Alert_Templates.aprx" layouts to your liking.
+2. Customize your "WildCAD_Alert_Templates.aprx" layouts to your liking.
    - For Utah, I created a layout for each dispatch center in order to have unique inset maps.
 For ease of setup, I would recommend the same approach.
    - Change the names of the layouts and maps so they correspond to your dispatch centers of interest.
 Only change the standard 5 character dispatch abbreviations.
    - Due to hardcoded references in the script, DO NOT change the following elements of the templates: